WaledGoba220/G.Project/Readme.txt

 =========================================================================================
 3 ==>
-In Second Model Lungs Cancer
+In Third Model Lungs Cancer
 ==> Dataset is ==>
  0   GENDER                 309 non-null    object  ==> not depend in model 1   AGE                    309 non-null    int64